-Table 4: GARCH(1,1) results. ---------- ------------ ---------- positive and highly statistically significant.
+The variance equation shows that the ARCH $(\gamma_1)$ and GARCH $(\gamma_2)$ terms are always positive and highly statistically significant.
 While estimates for the former are close to zero, the GARCH estimates are rather high and close to unity, indicating strong volatility clusters in corn futures daily returns.
-Looking at the last row of Table 4, the very small ARCH-LM test statistics provide an indication that there is no conditional heteroskedasticity in the error terms, hence the AR(1)-GARCH(1,1) model specification is indeed a good fit for the investigated data.
-Moreover, the covariance stationarity and non-negative variance constraints are met in all three specifications (γ_0 , γ_1 , $\gamma_2 \ge 0$, and $\gamma_1 + \gamma_2 < 1$).
-Importantly, the estimates obtained for the speculative factor in the variance equation are all equal to zero, suggesting that speculative position changes do not contribute to greater uncertainty with respect to short-term futures return dynamics in the form of volatility clusters.
-The results imply therefore that speculators are not are not the main drivers of daily volatility of the interwar grain futures markets, and hence, the "grain gamblers" did not destabilize these markets.34
+Looking at the last row of Table 4, the very small ARCH-LM test statistics provide an indication that there is no conditional heteroskedasticity in 570 the error terms, hence the AR(1)-GARCH(1,1) model specification is indeed a good fit for the investigated data.
+Moreover, the covariance stationarity and non-negative variance constraints are met in all three specifications ( $\gamma_0$ , $\gamma_1$ , $\gamma_2 \ge 0$ , and $\gamma_1 + \gamma_2 < 1$ ).
+Importantly, the estimates obtained for the speculative factor in the variance equation are all equal to zero, suggesting that speculative position changes do not contribute to greater uncertainty with 575 respect to short-term futures return dynamics in the form of volatility clusters.
+The results imply therefore that speculators were not are not the main drivers of daily volatility of the interwar grain futures markets, and hence, there is no evidence of "evil" speculators destabilizing these markets.
+Conditional volatility results are robust across different approaches regarding nonreportable traders.
+See Appendix C for further estimation results.
+580